ArvidHaggqvist/framework-30/README.md

 ## Usage of CRUD helper functions

-Currently there are four functions in the trait.crud.php file, all of these are intended to be used within classes that perform database operations.
+Currently there are five functions in the trait.crud.php file, all of these are intended to be used within classes that perform database operations.
 These four functions are queryDb, insert, updateDb and removeFromDb.

 queryDb takes four parameters: $query, $parameters & $bindings and $fetch where $query is a string and the two following are arrays.
 It looks something like this: